GanChuanYin/blog/docs/05.Vue/Vue3-Doc-Best-Practices.md

 ### 3.1 Rule No.1: Never Use Non-trusted Templates

-The most fundamental security rule when using Vue is never use <font color=gree size=4>`non-trusted`</font> content as your component template.
+The most fundamental security rule when using Vue is never use <font color=#3498db size=4>`non-trusted`</font> content as your component template.
 Doing so is equivalent to allowing arbitrary JavaScript execution in your application - and worse, could lead to server breaches if the code is executed during server-side rendering.
 An example of such usage:

 ```typescript
 Vue.createApp({